HEERA ALAYA

 Sì.
 But you are carina.

-Alessia, you are confusing me with someone else.
+Alessia, I believe you are confusing me with someone else.
 My name is not Karina; it is Heera Alaya.

 I know you are Heera.
-In Italy, you are a carina woman—you are beautiful, feminine, and dear with soft speech.
-For me, you are a very carina woman.
+In Italy, you are considered a carina woman—you are beautiful, feminine, and dear with a soft voice For me, you are a very carina woman.

 [Peels of Laughter]